-Prostitution itself is legal in the UK: a person can buy sexual services and working as a private prostitute or outcall escort is legal – but many related activities are not.
-This includes kerb crawling, pimping, keeping a brothel, advertising the services of call girls by placing cards (“tart cards”) in phone boxes and having sex in public.
+Prostitution is legal in the UK, and it is also legal for an individual to buy sexual services in certain cases.
+However, many related activities are not.
+This includes kerb crawling, pimping, keeping a brothel, advertising the services of call girls by placing cards (‘tart cards’) in phone boxes, and having sex in public.

 People under 18 are primarily treated as victims of abuse and the procedure may differ from what is outlined above.

 The Sexual Offences Act 2003 defines a prostitute as a person who has offered or given services of a sexual nature to another person in return for financial gain on one or more occasions.

 Pimping is controlling prostitutes for financial gain.
 A pimp profits from the prostitution of individuals under their control.
 If a person is convicted of exploiting the prostitution of others, they may face up to 7 years’ imprisonment under the Criminal Justice Act 2003.
 The sentence will be determined based on factors relating to the harm and culpability of the offence: